Toyota Territory Off-Roaders Association (TTORA)

 This was a good test for how well the bed bob came out.
 Everything lined up perfectly and the tailgate opens and closes without running into anything.
 I just had to do some minor trimming on the spring latch bracket probably because the latch was off of a different model truck, or aftermarket.

-Lightbulb Driving LED Light Upgrade
+Driving Light Upgrade

 I will eventually start doing some night wheeling.